sandhya212/Mistic/mistic_exp.rst

 ..

-Table listing the different datasets Mistic has been tested on
+Table listing the different datasets Mistic has been tested on.

 Non-small cell lung cancer
 --------------------------